danimaniarqsoft/notes/pages/Git.md

 	- > It is used for merge changes in a different way
 	- `git rebase -i` interactive mode
 		- ![image.png](../assets/image_1665857725320_0.png)
-		- 1. select the the order and the commands to be executed for the rebase command 2.
+		- 1. select executed the program order of the commits 2.
 		- examples:
 			- `git rebase -i origin/master` it means, the current branch is going to rebase the orgint/master branch